Economy of Sri Lanka: Tea industry

 The tea industry, operating under the Ministry of Public Estate Management and Development, is one of the main industries in Sri Lanka.
 It became the world's leading exporter in 1995 with a 23% share of global tea export, higher than Kenya's 22% share.
 The central highlands of the country have a low-temperature climate throughout the year and annual rainfall and humidity levels that are suitable for growing tea.
 The industry was introduced to the country in 1867 by James Taylor, a British planter who arrived in 1852.

 Recently, Sri Lanka has become one of the countries exporting fair trade tea to the UK and other countries.
 It is believed that such projects could reduce rural poverty.

-Apparel and textile industry

-The apparel industry of Sri Lanka mainly exports to the United States and Europe.
-There are about 900 factories throughout country serving companies such as Victoria's Secret, Liz Claiborne and Tommy Hilfiger.
-Textiles & Apparels, as categorized and reported by the Sri Lanka Export Development Board, made up to around 44% of Sri Lankan merchandise exports, in the year 2017.

-Agriculture

-The agricultural sector of the country produces mainly rice, coconut and grain, largely for domestic consumption and occasionally for export.
-The tea industry which has existed since 1867 is not usually regarded as part of the agricultural sector, which is mainly focused on export rather than domestic use in the country.

-Sri Lanka's agricultural and agri-allied manufacturing is likely affected by climate variations.
-There was a flood in May 2018 followed by floods in May 2016 and May 2017.